karundawadi/goalFinder/readme.md

 ## Dependencies
 - Light Sensor of Ev3 robot
-- Color Sensor of Ev3 robot
+- Color Sensor of the Ev3 robot